bunnyshell-eaas/eksctl-create-cluster/README.md

 export AWS_PROFILE=profile-name
 export AWS_REGION=eu-west-1
 export EKS_CLUSTER_NAME=test-cluster-2
-export EKS_KUBE_VERSION=1.27
+export EKS_KUBE_VERSION=1.29
 ```

 ### Tweak eksctl_template.yaml

-You might want to edit the managed node groups or add extra addons
+You want to edit template to:

+- enable/disable encryption at rest for the node group instances (not the PVs)
+- set number of nodes and node size
+- add other node groups

+Edit the template, especially the sections below `# edit-this` comments

 ### Generate the eksctl config file